nuclear-treestump/pylock-dependency-lockfile/README.md

 ## [Trust and Verification](#trust)
 - ✅ All releases GPG signed (done)
-- Interpreter and venv hashes checked at runtime
+- ✅ Interpreter and venv hashes checked at runtime
 - ✅ Public key embedded for function signature validation (done)
-- Audit log written for each detection: pydepguard_audit.log
+- ✅ Audit log written for each detection: pydepguard_audit.log and pydepguard.log
-- No 3rd party runtime deps.
+- ✅ No 3rd party runtime deps.
 All functionality from Python's stdlib.

 ### 🔐 GPG Signing